petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/developer-guide/scim-user-api-basics.md

    :lines: 11-40
 ```

-## Delete a User
+## Deactivate a User

-Delete an existing user with the following cURL and Java commands.
+Deactivate an existing user with the following cURL and Java commands.
 Replace `1234` with your user's ID.

 ### User_DELETE_ById.sh